David C. Mearns

-David Chambers Mearns (December 31, 1899 – May 21, 1981) was a librarian and scholar of Abraham Lincoln.
+David Chambers Mearns (December 31, 1899 – May 21, 1981) was an American librarian and scholar of Abraham Lincoln.
 He held multiple positions at the Library of Congress over 58 years of service, including director of the reference department, chief of the manuscript division, and Chair of American History.
 Mearns wrote the first authoritative book on the Library's collection of Lincoln's papers, along with twelve other books.
 Librarian of Congress Archibald MacLeish described Mearns as "the rarest treasure in the Library of Congress".

 Early life and education

 David Chambers Mearns was born December 31, 1899, in Washington, D.C.

 He was a student at St. Albans School beginning in 1914, graduating in 1916.
 Mearns attended George Washington University from 1916 to 1917 and the University of Virginia in 1918, but graduated from neither school.
 His only degree was the honorary Doctor of Letters degree he received from Lincoln College in 1960.